NathanielInman/jugs/README.md

 - If you're still coding without a linter like [JSHint][7], I'm not sure whether to give you a high-five for all the hard work or question your dedication for only stupidity.
-- Dropped Traceur for [6to5][8] because it has more readable compiled code.
+- Dropped Traceur for [Babel][8] (formerly 6to5) because it has more readable compiled code.
 You can gather more specifics on comparisons of the two at their website.

 [1]:https://github.com/gulpjs/gulp
 [2]:https://github.com/slushjs/slush